vaiosstyl/bibook/bibook/pairwise/alignment_intro.md

 #### Definition

-Local alignment identifies the highest scoring alignment for any substring of the sequences being compared.
+Local alignment identifies the highest-scoring alignment for any substring of the compared sequences.
 Unlike global alignment, it focuses on regions of high similarity without forcing the alignment outside of these regions.

 #### Use Case